johann-solo/oliveandmango.github.io/_posts/blog/2017-05-07-coffee-scrub.md

             caption="" %}

 <br>
 The direction of your stokes is supposedly important and adds to it's effectiveness on the lymphatic system.
 So basically you start at your feet and end up going bottom to top.
 It's wise to avoid private areas, sensitive areas or open wounds and brushing should never be so hard that you break skin.
 Your brushing strokes should always be towards your chest (this is where the lymph system drains).
 So when you are doing your legs strokes are upward-when doing neck and shoulders the strokes are downwards.
 It's advised that when you reach the stomach you should use a counterclockwise circular stroke- I usually forget this part and continue doing upward strokes, but doing it that way also helps the body with detoxification and digestion and has something to do with the direction of the intestines.
 The whole process should only take a couple of minutes.

 > Super simple to make and also a great idea for a DIY gift

-I usually do this a couple times  week and follow up with the coffee scrub which I make myself.
+I usually do this a couple times a week and follow up with the coffee scrub which I make myself.
 Super simple to make also a great idea for a DIY gift.
 It's three parts.
 One part ground coffee, one part coconut oil and one part either brown sugar or sea salt.
 Many add other essential oils to it, and also add in extracts and cinnamon or other aromatics.
 You can do whatever you like.
 I'm really happy with the smell of the coffee and coconut oil itself so I keep it pretty basic.
 I keep it in an airtight container in the bathroom and scoop or spoon some out of it as I'm heading into the showers.
 Scrub scrub scrub and then shower as usual.
-(Keeping it in the shower itself introduces too much moisture and it could get mouldy).
+(Keeping it in the shower itself introduces too much moisture and it could get moldy).
 Then I use Shea oil or coconut oil to moisturise after and I'm good as new!
 <br>
 <br>